AbhijeetMankani/DebugIt-2023-Blockchain/README.md

 ## How to Submit your Nonce:
 1. Run the Dashboard.py file
 2. Enter your login Credentials
-3. When asked to enter the action, enter 'B'
+3. When asked to enter the action, enter 'S'
 4. Write/Paste the Nonce
 5. Wait for the next Block to be mined to get the reward